Book Now

 Kathmandu is the capital city of Nepal, located in the Bagmati Province.
 The magical city is home to seven of the UNESCO World Heritage Sites, which have historical, religious, cultural, and architectural importance.
 The UNESCO sites include three Durbar Squares: Kathmandu, Bhaktapur, and Lalitpur Durbar Square.
 Other heritage sites are Pashupatinath Temple, Swoyambhunath Stupa, Boudhanath Stupa, and Changunarayan Temple.

-Kathmandu Tour, among the tours in Nepal, focuses mainly on a world heritage site of ancient culture, arts, and Hindu Buddhist tribal traditions.
+The Kathmandu Tour, among the tours in Nepal, focuses mainly on a world heritage site of ancient culture, arts, and Hindu Buddhist tribal traditions.
 Kathmandu Valley is considered a beautiful valley with a living gallery of Nepalese ethical group practices comprised of Hindu and Buddhist religions.
 Kathmandu Day Tour is not only famous for the culture and Durbar Square, but a tremendous natural hill like Nagarkot, Bungmati, Khokana, and Chobar also offers you delightful scenery of high mountains, landscapes, and wonderful villages.
-Sightseeing places include the most precious UNESCO World Heritage Sites, which were built by the Mallas kings of the segregation states.
+Sightseeing places include the most precious UNESCO World Heritage Sites, which were built by the Malla kings of the segregation states.
 Kathmandu is assembled with less-viewed local cultural villages, sanctums, and legends that still have proof of existence and treasure for the ancient hidden temples (known as the city of temples), colorful bazaars, and monuments.
 The guided tours in Kathmandu have the friendliest local people, and the hospitality will make your tour successful and memorable.

 What to Expect on the Kathmandu 5-Day Tour?

 Kathmandu, as the capital city of Nepal, is the most popular city in the country.
 Thamel, which is considered the tourist hub of Nepal, is the prime location for foreigners.
-Thamel can be a place for markets, shopping for gear, equipment or any other materials.
-The nightlife in Thamel is quite vibrant and favorable for those who seek to immerse themselves in music, dance or other means of entertainment.
+Thamel can be a place for markets, shopping for gear, equipment, or any other materials.
+The nightlife in Thamel is quite vibrant and favorable for those who seek to immerse themselves in music, dance, or other means of entertainment.

 • Hanuman Dhoka Palace: The Hanuman Dhoka Palace consists of a standing stone statue of Hanuman, who is known as the monkey god.
 The Hindu deity stands in the main entryway of Durbar Square.